-The Alertus Technologies® system follows a simple activation process that provides both comprehensive and immediate emergency alert notification across facilities.
-This process takes place in three simple steps: alert initiation, server/software acknowledgement, and alert activation.
+The Alertus System follows a simple activation process that provides both comprehensive and immediate emergency alert notification across facilities.
+This process takes place in three simple steps: alert initiation, server/software acknowledgment, and alert activation.

 An emergency alert can be activated through a variety of sources using the Alertus system.